 HVAC noise #2: pulsating or “thwapping” noise

-If your air conditioner is making a pulsating noise (aka “thwapping”), it often means that an object is obstructing the fan.
+If your air conditioner is making a pulsating noise (aka “thwapping”), it often means an object obstructs the fan.
 This is most likely the case if the sound comes and goes with the airflow.
 However, if the noise is audible from inside the home, the vibration may be caused by a loose part or panel.
 If this situation is left unattended, it can cause a substantial amount of wear and tear on your AC unit.

 HVAC noise #3: rattling, buzzing, or banging

 If your air conditioner is making a rattling, buzzing, or banging sound, it is very likely that something is loose or broken.
 These types of HVAC noises can also mean that your unit’s compressor is failing.
-If you’re experiencing any one of these sounds, we recommend that you shut your air conditioning system off until a qualified technician can conduct a full HVAC inspection.
+If you’re experiencing any of these sounds, we recommend you shut your air conditioning system off until a qualified technician can conduct a full HVAC inspection.

 HVAC noise #4: high-pitched whistling